lightvector/KataGo/README.md

 ### Older Runs

-The first serious run of KataGo ran for 7 days in Februrary 2019 on up to 35xV100 GPUs.
+The first serious run of KataGo ran for 7 days in February 2019 on up to 35xV100 GPUs.
 This is the run featured the [early versions](https://arxiv.org/abs/1902.10565v2) of KataGo's research paper.
 It achieved close to LZ130 strength before it was halted, or up to just barely superhuman.

 Following some further improvements and much-improved hyperparameters, KataGo performed a second serious run in May-June a max of 28xV100 GPUs, surpassing the February run after just three and a half days.
 The run was halted after 19 days, with the final 20-block networks reaching a final strength slightly stronger than LZ-ELFv2!
 (This is Facebook's very strong 20-block ELF network, running on Leela Zero's search architecture).
 Comparing to the yet larger Leela Zero 40-block networks, KataGo's network falls somewhere around LZ200 at visit parity, despite only itself being 20 blocks.
 [Recent versions](https://arxiv.org/abs/1902.10565) of the paper have been updated to reflect this run.
 Here is a graph of Elo ratings of KataGo's June run compared to Leela Zero and ELF based on a set of test games, where the X axis is an approximate measure of self-play computation required (note: log scale).